philipppk/boskanter-website/README.md

 ---
 ```
 3. After the block with metadata, you can write your post in markdown.
 Markdown is a specific code to write formatted text in a regular text file.
 See more in the chapter [writing markdown](#writing_markdwown).
+4. Linking to other pages: write '/nl/folder/filename'; if you just write 'filename' it considers the path being '/nl/folder with name of file you write in/filename'

 ## Adding a picture: For general use, to be displayed in the gallery or to be used as an icon